Some worthwhile birding locations in the Wellington Shire and beyond.

 *Avon River Wetlands.

-Not far from Kakydra, this area
+from Kakydra, this area

 on the lower reaches of the Avon, is part of the greater Lake